-- Energy Producer: At least one-third (or 33 percent) of the building energy is produced by on site renewable sources. - Zero Net Energy: A development that produces as much energy as it consumes over the course of a year, when accounted for at the energy generation source.
+• Energy Producer: At least one-third (or 33%) of the building energy is produced by on site renewable sources.

+Zero Net Energy: Produces as much energy as it consumes over the course of a year, when accounted for at the energy generation source.